ZsemberiDaniel/facebook_msg_parser/README.md

 Pipelines: you can easily chain commands via the `||` pipe symbol.
 For example `filter -d 2018.1.1 || write`/ `f -d 2018.1.1 || w` pipes the result of filter to a write function, which writes it out to the console.

-Note that if you can enter another command line with a command you can pipe that command inputs as well and then only the remaining data will be used to start the command line.
-This is useful for example when you only want to enter with this year's data: `filter -d 2018.1.1 || cmd`.
+Note that if you can enter another command line with a command you can pipe another command's inputs and then only the remaining data will be used to start the command line.
+This is useful for example when you only want to enter with this year's data: `filter -d 2018.1.1 || cmd_line`.

 In this application a command won't write it's contents out just by calling the command, you usually need to pipe it to the write command.